bakedpotato0/cs7810-intro-to-ke/templates/use-case.md

 # Use Case
 ## Narrative
+Life expectancy is determined by many factors across many categories.
+Certain factors can lead to acute or chronic diseases, or sudden life-changing or ending events.
 Our goal is to create a way to estimate life expectancy for Ohio residents based on environmental, social, and behavioral factors.

 ## Competency Questions